-Many occupational diseases do not develop until long after a harmful exposure took place.
-Long latency illnesses can involve a delay of many years between the period of exposure to a disease-causing agent and the appearance of disease symptoms.
-While long latency claims account for only 3 per cent of all allowed occupational diseases registered at the WSIB between 2008 and 2017, they account for the largest proportion of allowed benefit costs and include some of the most serious illnesses.
-One example is mesothelioma, which is a cancer of the pleura or peritoneum that can develop today from exposure to asbestos decades ago.
+Many occupational diseases do not develop until a long time after the harmful exposure took place.
+In long latency illnesses sometimes the symptoms may not show up until many years after being exposed to a disease-causing agent.
+While these claims were only three per cent of all allowed occupational diseases registered at the WSIB between 2009 and 2018, they include some of the most serious illnesses and make up the largest amount of allowed benefit costs.
+One example is mesothelioma, which is a cancer of the pleura or peritoneum that can develop from exposure to asbestos decades ago.

-Pleural plaques, mesothelioma, lung cancer, asbestosis, and chronic obstructive pulmonary disease are the five leading diagnoses, which account for 70 per cent of all allowed long latency illness claims over the past 10 years.
-The leading causal agent for these diagnoses is asbestos.
+The five leading diagnoses are pleural plaques, mesothelioma, lung cancer, asbestosis, and prostate cancer, which make up 66 per cent of all allowed long latency illness claims over the past 10 years.

-The five leading sectors are construction, Schedule 2, manufacturing, primary metals, and municipal with construction accounting for 27 per cent of allowed long latency claims.
+The five sectors with the most claims are Schedule 2, construction, manufacturing, municipal, and primary metals.
+27 per cent of allowed long latency claims come from Schedule 2.

 Noise induced hearing loss claims

-Noise induced hearing loss (NIHL) is a permanent loss of hearing, usually in both ears, resulting from inner ear damage due to prolonged, continuous, or intermittent hazardous noise exposure.
-This type of hearing loss is a cumulative process that develops over many years.
-As a result, noise induced hearing loss often does not become apparent until workers are older and often retired from the workforce.
+Noise induced hearing loss is a permanent loss of hearing, usually in both ears, caused by inner ear damage due to long, continued, or repeated hazardous noise exposure.
+This type of hearing loss happens over time and can take many years to develop.
+Often noise induced hearing loss does not show up until people are older and retired from the workforce.

 Claims for chronic exposures and effects